rstdm/fido-2fa-authentication/README.md

 You can register and authenticate with a FIDO2 device (from Yubikey).
 Your registert device will be stored in a persistent database.
 Beware that the FIDO2 server is not production ready and should not be used in a production environment.

+## List of Features
+- Register a FIDO2 device
+- Authenticate with a FIDO2 device
+- Register a User
+- Login with a User
+-

 ## Run local
 To run this project locally, is is nessessary to install all requirements and run the following command: